Overview

 Complex Commercial Litigation

-- Winning preliminary injunction for major pharmaceutical company in dispute over power to assign of warrant rights over potential blockbuster new drug prospect, preserving specific performance claim in the face of purported warrant termination based on antitrust defense.
+- Won preliminary injunction for major pharmaceutical company in dispute over power to assign of warrant rights over potential blockbuster new drug prospect, preserving specific performance claim in the face of purported warrant termination based on antitrust defense.
 Nimbus Therapeutics, LLC v.
 Celgene Corp., 21-CV-6850 (JSR), 2021 WL 5171592 (S.D.N.Y.
 Nov.
 8, 2021).

-- Representing owners of hotel in dispute over termination of Sale and Purchase Agreement, including winning anti-suit injunction and summary judgment, dismissal of related bankruptcy proceeding, and widely-cited ruling on commercially reasonable efforts, frustration, and impossibility in light of COVID-19 pandemic.
-Posadas de Puerto Rico Assocs., L.L.C. v.
-Condado Plaza Acquisition, LLC, 2020 N.Y.
-Slip Op.
-32176(U) (Sup.
-Ct., Monroe County Jul 9, 2020); 2021 N.Y.
-Slip Op.
-30570(U) (Sup.
-Ct., Monroe County Feb.
-16, 2021); 2021 N.Y.
-Slip Op.
-31182(U) (Sup.
-Ct., Monroe County Apr.
-14, 2021); In re Condado Plaza Acquisition LLC, 620 B.R.
+- Represented owners of hotel in dispute over termination of Sale and Purchase Agreement, including winning anti-suit injunction, contempt orders, and summary judgment in New York Commercial Division, as well as dismissal of related bankruptcy proceeding and obtaining a widely-cited ruling on commercially reasonable efforts, frustration, and impossibility in light of COVID-19 pandemic.
+In re Condado Plaza Acquisition LLC, 620 B.R.
 820 (Bankr.
 S.D.N.Y.
 2020).

 Securities and Stockholder Litigation

-- Winning dismissal and appellate affirmance of dismissal in connection with fraud claims regarding a stock repurchase ahead of an asset sale, in a case that clarified that New York courts will enforce clear non-reliance agreements and releases.
+- Won dismissal and appellate affirmance of dismissal in connection with fraud claims regarding a stock repurchase ahead of an asset sale, in a case that clarified that New York courts will enforce clear non-reliance agreements and releases.
 Silver Point Cap.
 Fund, L.P. v.
 Riviera Res., Inc., 198 A.D.3d 432 (1st Dep’t 2021).

-- Representing software company in Securities Act and Exchange Act class actions in U.S. District Court for the Southern District of New York and San Mateo County Superior Court, California, arising from $8.8B merger.
+- Represented software company in Securities Act and Exchange Act class actions in U.S. District Court for the Southern District of New York and San Mateo County Superior Court, California, arising from $8.8B merger.

 Transnational Disputes & Judgment Enforcement